liuyuisanai/CaffeMex_v2/README.md

 For now it ~~is an unstable version~~ has worked well in plenty of works.

 Bug report: liuyu@sensetime.com or liuyuisanai@gmail.com
-## What's New in Version 2.2?
+## What's New in Version 2.3?

-1.Reduce 30% GPU memory!
+1.Reduce 30% GPU memory usage

-2.Support running on sensetime's cluster!
+2.More stable for detection task (fix 0-count issue in a few layers)

+3.Add center loss layer

 ## Installation for LINUX